Adroiti/docs-for-code-review-tools/Pylint-abstract-method.md

 ## Description

-Used when an abstract method (i.e. raise NotImplementedError) is not overridden in concrete class.
+Used when an abstract method (i.e. one that raises `NotImplementedError`) is not overridden in concrete class.

 ## Further Reading